-During construction, clients see evidence of your services most often through the Construction Contract Administration (CCA) forms that you issue.
-In Canada, these forms usually begin with CCDC 24 – a guide to model and support documents.
+During construction, your clients see evidence of your services through the quality and quantity of Construction Contract Administration (CCA) documents that you issue.
+These documents usually begin with CCDC 24 – a guide to model and support documents.
 Let’s take a closer look at a few of the common CCDC CCA documents.(more…)

 One thing FIVE has always done exceptionally well is make it quick and easy to distribute your construction documents.
 Whether it’s smart distribution lists, automatic PDF and image collation and merging, or report scheduling, distributing documentation is one task that you’ll spend a lot less time doing with FIVE than with any alternative.
 And guess what?
 It’s even faster and easier with the new Send To button, available now in FIVE by StatsLog.(more…)